2000 HUB5 English Evaluation Speech

 |Citation:||Linguistic Data Consortium.
 2000 HUB5 English Evaluation Speech LDC2002S09.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2002.|

-2000 HUB5 English Evaluation was developed by the Linguistic Data Consortium (LDC) and consists of English conversational telephone speech used in the 2000 HUB5 evaluation sponsored by NIST (National Institute of Standards and Technology).
+2000 HUB5 English Evaluation was developed by the Linguistic Data Consortium (LDC) and consists of approximately 11 hours of English conversational telephone speech used in the 2000 HUB5 evaluation sponsored by NIST (National Institute of Standards and Technology).

 The source data consists of conversational telephone speech collected by LDC: (1) 20 unreleased telephone conversations from the Swtichboard studies in which recruited speakers were connected through a robot operator to carry on casual conversations about a daily topic announced by the robot operator at the start of the call; and (2) 20 telephone conversations from CALLHOME American English Speech which consists of unscripted telephone conversations between native English speakers.